 Both effects can be considered “modulation effects” as both effects have their primary modulated parameter (pitch for vibrato and amplitude for tremolo) modulated by a sort of low-frequency oscillator.

-So then, the “vibrato” effect that is built into some guitar amplifiers (the one that modulates the volume of the output signal) is, in reality, the effect of tremolo.
+So then, the “vibrato” effect built into some guitar amplifiers (the one that modulates the volume of the output signal) is, in reality, the effect of tremolo.

 Similarly, the “tremolo arm” or whammy bar of a guitar does not introduce tremolo.
 Rather, it offers manual pitch variation that resembles the effect of vibrato.